Image

 The Montgomery County probation officer has taken charge of the children.
 The two oldest have been given to a resident of Gilbertsville, and the four younger ones have been taken to an institution.
 The wife works as a domestic at the Pottstown Hospital.

-Partly Cloudy , with a high of 84 and low of 62 degrees.
-Fog in the morning, sunny during the afternoon, fog overnight.
+Partly Cloudy , with a high of 58 and low of 44 degrees.
+Sunny during the morning, clear in the afternoon and evening, partly cloudy overnight.